projectcalico/calico/docs/source/pyi-bare-metal-install.rst

 ---------------

 Optionally, you can create a file at ``/etc/calico/felix.cfg`` to configure Felix.
-The configuration is described in :doc:`configuration`.
+The configuration file as well as other options for configuring felix (including environment variables) are described in :doc:`configuration`.

 If etcd is not running on the local machine, it's essential to configure the ``EtcdAddr`` or ``EtcdEndpoints`` setting to tell Felix how to reach etcd.